Battle of Long Island: Strategy

 Washington began moving troops to Brooklyn in early May, and there were several thousand of them there in a short time.
 Three more forts were under construction on the eastern side of the East River to support Fort Stirling, which stood to the west of the hamlet of Brooklyn Heights.
 These new fortifications were Fort Putnam, Fort Greene, and Fort Box (named for Major Daniel Box).
 They lay from north to south, with Fort Putnam farthest to the north, Greene slightly to the southwest, and Box slightly farther southwest.
 Each of these defensive structures was surrounded by a large ditch, all connected by a line of entrenchments and a total of 36 cannons.

 Fort Defiance was also being constructed at this time, located farther southwest, past Fort Box, near present-day Red Hook.
-In addition to these new forts, a mounted battery was established on Governors Island, on Manhattan, cannons were placed at Fort George facing Bowling Green, and more cannons were placed at the Whitehall Dock, which sat on the East River.
+In addition to these new forts, a mounted battery was established on Governors Island, cannons were placed at Fort George facing Bowling Green on Manhattan, and more cannons were placed at the Whitehall Dock, which sat on the East River.
 Hulks were sunk at strategic locations to deter the British from entering the East River and other waterways.

 Washington had been authorized by Congress to recruit an army of up to 28,501 troops, but he had only 19,000 when he reached New York.
-Military discipline was inadequate; routine orders were not carried out, muskets were fired in camp, flints was ruined, bayonets were used as knives to cut food, and firearm readiness was lax.
+Military discipline was inadequate; routine orders were not carried out, muskets were fired in camp, flints were ruined, bayonets were used as knives to cut food, and firearm readiness was lax.
 Petty internal conflict was common under the strain of a large number of people from different regional cultures and temperaments living in relatively close proximity.

 Commander of the artillery Henry Knox persuaded Washington to transfer 400 to 500 soldiers, who lacked muskets or guns, to crew the artillery.
 In early June, Knox and General Nathanael Greene inspected the land at the north end of Manhattan and decided to establish Fort Washington.
 Fort Constitution, later renamed Fort Lee, was planned opposite Fort Washington on the Hudson River.
 The forts were intended to discourage the British ships from sailing up the Hudson River.